Zamiell/stardew-valley/Min-Max_Guide.md

 * At Pierre's, sell all of the foragables, buy the maximum number of Parsnip seeds.
   * Do not bother saving any foragable for the community center; that can be done later on in the season.
 * Go home, hoe + plant + water all Parsnips + mixed seeds.
+* Chop 50 wood, make a Chest, and put it in storage.
 * Kill all weeds on farm until 2 AM (for more mixed seeds), then pass out.
 (Do not go back to the Farmhouse and sleep.)
   * Time it such that you return to the crops and plant + water all of your renaming mixed seeds before 2 AM.
   * Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
 However, only do this at the end of the night, as the debuffed movement speed will make you kill less overall weeds.